 j) Our preferred method of payment is Direct Debit.
 This will be set up during the registration for the Services.
 We can also accept alternative payment methods, but this may be subject to an administration fee of £15 (Cheques are NOT accepted).

 k) The Annual Service Fee is calculated on the volume of active members on the platform at registration and on renewal.

 l) You will receive an invoice advising of all applicable Fees dues prior to collection by Direct Debit.

-M) All clients using our Services for non-member bookings, will be billed as per PAYG (see 4.3).
+M) All fishing clubs using our Services for non-member bookings, will be billed quarterly in arrears.

 N) For Fishing clubs selecting our Annual plan, there is a minimum service fee equivalent to 100 active members.